oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

 Actions with Entities
 ^^^^^^^^^^^^^^^^^^^^^

-There is a number of actions that can be permitted for each combination of the role, organization/unit and entity.
+The system administrators can permit a number of actions for each combination of role, organization/unit, and entity.

-For example, it can be defined that any user with the role "Sales Representative" who belongs to the business unit "California" can create and edit records of Customers, if this records were created by this user or by any other user from this business unit, and can only view (but not edit) similar records created by users from other business units (e.g. "Texas" or "Florida").
-At the same time, for users with another role, for example "System Administrator", this records may be even not seen.
+For example, it's possible to make it so any user with a "Sales Representative" role who belongs to the "California" business unit can create and edit records of Customers created by that user or by other users from their business unit, and can only view (but not edit) similar records created by users from other business units.
+At the same time, for users with another role, those records may not even be visible.

 The following actions can be permitted for each role, organization/unit, and entity: